RiProG-id/AllGame-Priority/README.md

 #### Root Method

-1. Install Priority.zip using a root manager app like Magisk, KernelSU, or Apatch.
+1. Install AllGame Priority 3.0 R.zip using a root manager app like Magisk, KernelSU, or Apatch.

 2. Reboot your device.